 Why Is a High CPU Temperature Bad?

-High CPU temperature causes various computer malfunctions.
+High CPU temperature causes various computer malfunctions like low FPS or lag in response.
 Sometimes, it can even shut down your PC.
 Also, if you disable the CPU throttling features, this excessive heat can fry your computer parts.
 Which can cost you a lot of money for repairs.

 In this section, I will show you what high temperatures can do to your CPU.
 It will help you to understand the bad effects of heat on your processor.